mainex/marchenko-kseniia_G21057148_assignment-one/README.md

 The web application has 4 pages: Home, Products, Cart and Item.

+There are references to the Home, Products and Cart pages in the header of every page.
+Header also contains UClan Logo.

 ## Home

-Contains videos and another information about shop.
+Contains videos from YouTube and another information about shop.

 ## Products

 Contains a list of products.
+Every product has a card with an image, description and value.
+Also, it contains a reference to the item page.

+Page has a filter.
+You can choose which type of items you want to be shown: hoodies, jumpers, T-shirts or any type.

 ## Cart

-Contains choosen items.
+Doesn't contain anything.

 ## Item

 Describes the item.
+Contains an image, description and value.
+Has a button "Buy".